SHIH CHIEN UNIVERSITY

 Q: What kind of costs should I be prepared for?
 A: In addition to tuition fees, you should be prepared to pay for the student visa, flights, accommodation and other living costs.
 The costs of living in Taipei are somewhat lower than in many Western cities, but the real costs will depend on your individual lifestyle.
 Find a list of general living costs here.
 Read more about budgeting your study abroad semester.

 Q: I need to have my learning agreement/certificate of enrollment signed.
 What should I do?
 A: Please fill out the document and send it to email@example.com.

 Q: When will I receive my Official Acceptance Letter?
 The official letter of acceptance will be delivered to you 1.5 months before the semester starts at the latest.
 We’ll send it to the street address you have provided in your application.
 Please let us know if this address changes at any point.

 Q: When will I receive my Transcript of Records?
 A: The university prepares and sends the transcripts of records, usually within 2-3 months after the end of the semester.

 Q: Do I need to know any Chinese beforehand?
 A: It is not mandatory to know any Chinese (Mandarin) beforehand.
 However, knowing only a few basic words and phrases in advance will already help you a lot!

-Q: Do I need a VPN in Taiwan in order to access sites like Google and Facebook, since I know that they are blocked in mainland China?
+Q: Do I need a VPN in Taiwan to access sites like Google and Facebook since I know that they are blocked in mainland China?
 A: No, you don’t.
-Unlike mainland China, Taiwan allows full access to all Google sites and apps as well as different social media platforms.
+Unlike mainland China, Taiwan allows full access to all Google sites and apps and different social media platforms.
 Therefore, there is no need for a VPN in Taiwan.